Pent-up private Wegovy demand prompts UK availability concerns | Health

 In a sign of pent-up private demand, UK-based Simple Online Pharmacy said that more than 50,000 people had registered an interest in Wegovy on its website.
 Furthermore, doctors prescribing Novo's type 2 diabetes treatment Ozempic for weight-loss has caused shortages of that drug in Britain, the government said on Monday.
 Ozempic contains the same active ingredient as Wegovy, but in a lower dose.

 Private providers are locking in supplies.
-Simple Online Pharmacy expects to have Wegovy in stock "within the next 24 hours", while Numan, an online men's healthcare company, said it is finalising its stock quota with Novo this week and intends to fill prescriptions this month.
+Simple Online Pharmacy said on Tuesday it had received Wegovy stock from a wholesaler while Numan, an online men's healthcare company, said it is waiting to learn more about available supply from the wholesaler and intends to fill prescriptions this month.

 Some of the main providers of weight-care medications in Britain, Simple, Walgreens Boots Alliance and Superdrug said they would charge private patients from 195 pounds for a monthly supply of Wegovy.
 The criteria for doctors prescribing Wegovy privately is different to those set out under the NHS, potentially widening access to more people.